cloudify-cosmo/docs.getcloudify.org/content/manager_webui/logs-events-page.md

 ![pagination]({{< img "ui/eventsPage/pagination.png" >}})<br>

 # The Log/Event
-By default the table is not presenting all of the log/event information.
+By default the table does not present all of the log/event information.
 In order to reveal all of the log/event information simply click on the row itself.<br>
 An event example:
 ![event example]({{< img "ui/eventsPage/event.png" >}})<br>